baggins183/MyEmu/README.txt

 You need to generate it from nid_hash/symbols.txt (basically the NAME col) instead of uploading the full database with indexing to git.

 $ ./nid_hash_standalone --symbols nid_hash/symbols.txt --hashdb syms.sqlite
-where syms.sqlite is a database to output to.
+where syms.sqlite is a name of a database to output to.

 This db gets used as a rainbow table.